WORKING TOWARD MORE SUSTAINABLE PRACTICES

-Over thousands of years, human activities such as farming and herding have transformed up to half of the Earth’s landscape1.
-In many cases, unsustainable farming practices have also degraded soil quality, ecosystems and biodiversity – a particular threat in the tropics, the home of cocoa, coffee, tea and palm oil; all key crops for Mars.
+Over thousands of years, the farming and herding that helped us grow as a species has transformed up to half of the Earth’s landscape1.
+While much of that transformation was necessary and good, it has also lead to poor soil quality, fractured ecosystems and lessened biodiversity.
+This is a particular threat in the tropics, the home of cocoa, coffee, tea and palm oil — all key crops for Mars.

-Factories - factory land use accounts for around 0.05% of total land use in our value chain, calculated by aggregating property areas.
+Factories — Factories are hugely important to business, but their land use only accounts for around 0.05 percent of total use in our value chain.

-We are considering the best methodology for quantifying the wider impacts of this land use.
-One approach is to use biodiversity hotspot maps to help us focus on areas where reducing land use impacts is a priority.
-A more sophisticated approach would be to develop a land use impact “factor” that combines measures including biodiversity impacts, soil fertility and soil erosion.
+With this information in hand, we can go about making a difference.
+One approach is to use biodiversity hotspot maps to help us see where reducing land use needs to be a priority.
+A more sophisticated approach would be to develop a land use impact “factor” that takes into account things like biodiversity impacts, soil fertility and soil erosion.

 For more information, please see our Deforestation Prevention Policy.

 Vitousek, P.M.; Mooney, H.A.; Lubchenco, J.; Melillo, J.M.
 1997.
 "Human Domination of Earth's Ecosystems.”
 Science 277:494-499

 Source: Alston, Beddow and Pardey (2009)